nortikin/sverchok/docs/old/nodes/plane_mk2.rst

 -------

 **Vertices**, **Edges** and **Polygons**.
 All outputs will be generated.
-Depending on the type of the inputs, the node will generate only one or multiples independant grids.
+Depending on the type of the inputs, the node will generate only one or multiples independent grids.

 If **Separate** is True, the output is totally different.
 The grid disappear (no more **polygons** are generated) and instead it generates a series of lines repeated along Y axis.
 See examples below to a better understanding.